serial version

 If you are leery of letting aclocal update your local macro, you can run ‘aclocal --diff’ to review the changes ‘aclocal --install’ would perform on these macros.

-Finally, note that the --force option of aclocal has absolutely no effect on the files installed by --install.
+Finally, note that the --force option of aclocal has no effect on the files installed by --install.
 For instance, if you have modified your local macros, do not expect --install --force to replace the local macros by their system-wide versions.
 If you want to do so, simply erase the local macros you want to revert, and run ‘aclocal --install’.